-- All items stored in refrigerators must be appropriately labelled either individually or grouped in a larger, appropriately labelled container. - Food for consumption must never be stored in laboratory refrigerators and chemicals for laboratory use must not be stored in refrigerators designated for food. - Flammable liquids with rating of 3.1A or 3.1B must be stored in either fridge 5 or fridge 6, designated as flammable only fridges. - All hazardous chemicals stored in refrigerators must be in secondary containers which will hold the entire chemical volume in the event of a broken bottle.
+- All items stored in refrigerators must be appropriately labelled either individually or grouped in a larger, appropriately labelled container. - Food for consumption must never be stored in laboratory refrigerators and chemicals for laboratory use must not be stored in refrigerators designated for food. - Flammable substances requiring refrigeration with rating of 3.1A or 3.1B must be stored in either Lab 205 fridge 5 or fridge 6, designated as flammable only fridges.